As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Pennsylvania also has its fair share of locations where you can find magnetite.
 Here, you can start your journey in its western regions.
 Starting in Girty, plenty of area quarries and mining dumps are present to Apollo and McWilliams, and you will find magnetite here.

-You can also go to Cornwall to find magnetite in the many old mining dumps south of Routte 322.
-Apart from magnetite, you can also find quartz crystals as well.
+Visit Cornwall to locate magnetite in the old mine wastes south of Route 322.
+Aside from magnetite, you may also find quartz crystals.

 TIP: For a complete rockhounding guide in Pennsylvania, check out this article.